neuropoly/totalspineseg/README.md

     ```

 ## Inference
-Run the model on a folder containing the images in .nii.gz, if you didn't train the model you should download models zip from release into `data/nnUNet/exports` (You can run `mkdir -p data/nnUNet/exports` before):
+Run the model on a folder containing the images in .nii.gz format, if you didn't train the model you should download models zip from release into `data/nnUNet/exports` (You can run `mkdir -p data/nnUNet/exports` before):
 ```
 source totalsegmentator-mri/scripts/inference_nnunet.sh INPUT_FOLDER OUTPUT_FOLDER
 ```